 The grand transition consists of confluent transitions in most (all?) socio-economic variables.
 Transitions are a long-run process, which gives the paths of the variable as a function of income.
-The path has a distinct non-linear form that is clearest, when the variable is a ratio.
-It looks as either \\\\\ or \\\\, depending on the scaling of the variable.
-The first difference to a transition curve is hump-shaped \\\\\ or \\\\, with the horizontal sections the steady states at the start and the end.
+The path has a distinct non-linear form.
+It looks as either - or -, depending on the scaling of the variable.
+The first difference to a transition curve is hump-shaped - or -, with the horizontal sections the steady states at the start and the end.